ACM-VIT/Acm-Internal-Discord-Bot/README.md

 <p align="center">
 A new and shiny discord chatbot in develpoment.

-Gonna be used in our new ecosystem of internal project mangement. sexy stuff i know.
+Gonna be used in our new ecosystem of internal project mangement.
 <p>
   <a href="https://acmvit.in/" target="_blank">
     <img alt="made-by-acm" src="https://img.shields.io/badge/MADE%20BY-ACM%20VIT-blue?style=for-the-badge" />